 Last November I was sucked into Bath and Body Work’s Oil Based Air Fresheners, Wallflowers.
 It was Black Friday around 2 am and I was in a mall where mobs of teenagers were nearly trampling each other to get a once a year discount on Victoria’s Secret panties.
 It is something I will never be able to ‘get’.
 Why you need to employ police officers to control a shopping crowd.
-I mean, I could “get it” if the underwear for free!
+I mean, I could “get it” if the

 But I digress…